zzAstro03/UCO_SD_TEAM3_AntennaPointer/README.md

 ## Goals
-  For the first semester, the goal was to primarily get a physical design started and all of the individual electrical components working at a basiv level.
+  For the first semester, the goal was to primarily get a physical design started and all of the individual electrical components working at a basic level.
 We were successful.

   The goal for this semester is to finalize the device.
 Currently, the custom keypad PCB has been created, soldered, and programmed.
   A rudimentary GUI has been programmed to the display and allows the user to interact with it via the keypad.
 This allows